Skip to main content

 }'

-Remember, if you try to HLS play a stream which has a subFolder defined, you need to pass subFolderName/streamId as an ID to the embedded player.
+Remember, if you try to HLS play a stream that has a subFolder defined, you need to pass subFolderName/streamId as an ID to the embedded player.

 So if you created a stream with "streamId":"teststream" and "subFolder":"mySubFolder" you should play it with: